pay-theory/payment-components/README.md

 Six optional components are available to capture additional details about the card:

--   credit card account name
+-   Credit Card Account Name Component
--   credit card address line 1
+-   Credit Card Address Line 1 Component
--   credit card address line 2
+-   Credit Card Address Line 2 Component
--   credit card city
+-   Credit Card City Component
--   credit card state
+-   Credit Card State Component
--   credit card zip code
+-   Credit Card Zip Code Component

 These entries can be placed wherever you prefer in relation to the other credit card component(s).